jaybaird/python-bloomfilter/README.txt

 aside early to store your entire set.
 Scalable Bloom Filters allow your bloom filter bits to grow as a function of false positive probability and size.

-A filter is "full" when it's capacity: M * ((ln 2 ^ 2) / abs(ln p)), where M
+A filter is "full" when at capacity: M * ((ln 2 ^ 2) / abs(ln p)), where M
-is the number of bits and p is the false positive probability, is reached a new filter is then created exponentially larger than the last with a tighter probability of false positives and a larger k.
+is the number of bits and p is the false positive probability.
+When capacity is reached a new filter is then created exponentially larger than the last with a tighter probability of false positives and a larger number of hash functions.

 >>> from pybloom import BloomFilter
 >>> f = BloomFilter(bits=8192, probability=0.001)